Composting

 It sounds like the contents of your compost bin are too wet.

-This may be because you have been adding to much 鈥榞reen鈥 materials such as fruit and vegetable peelings and grass in comparison to 鈥榖rowns鈥 such as shredded paper and garden leaves.
+This may be because you have been adding too much 鈥榞reen鈥 materials such as fruit and vegetable peelings and grass in comparison to 鈥榖rowns鈥 such as shredded paper and garden leaves.
 Try turning your compost and adding more 鈥榖rown鈥 materials as they are slower to rot, are dryer and will add more structure to your compost.

 Why isn鈥檛 my compost breaking down?